cosmosgame/save-the-world/content/cleaning-up/healing-paths.md

 draft: false
 weight: 30
 ---
-I have a practical problem here.
-I want to chart a path to Turquoise, but as far as I can tell that has never been done.
-This is something new.
-I do know the healing/wisdom paths that I found.
-They worked for me.
-And I saw them work for others.
-So let's start there.

 In the sections to come I am going to tell my healing and growth stories.
 Here I introduce the schools where I did much of this work.
 Each of these schools has an experiential (Beige) side that has people heal and grow simply by experiencing what the school has to offer.
 But each school also has a group (Purple) side where you join the community and offer service to the world.

 ## Medicine work